RyanNgCT/JerseyCTF-Writeups/Web - Redirector/redirector.md

 After he said `The last part is cut off!
 Perhaps, you need to extend the your redirects.` I got an idea--to use burp repeater.
 So for every response given, I edited the letter behind the `GET /`.
 Take not you will want to have a notepad at this point to document all the characters output as they will **not** be shown in the HTTP History tab.

-We will first send any one of the response with a character to the Repeater Tab.
+We will first send any one of the **responses** with a character to the Repeater Tab (when you right click all of the content will be sent).

 ![img](https://github.com/RyanNgCT/JerseyCTF-Writeups/blob/main/Web%20-%20Redirector/send2repeater.png)